drschwabe/stackfire/README.md

 AR is a simple router intended for internal routing of application state (and not for http requests or browser pushState).

-The idea is to enforce a familiar route driven, synchronous control flow to your application to maintain integrity of state.
+The idea is to enforce a familiar route driven, synchronous control flow to your application to ensure consistent handling of state.

 Asynchronous functions are accommodated with standard callback pattern and modularity encouraged via middleware.